DegreeCalc

 Return on Investment Analysis

-Graduates from colleges in Cordele earn a median starting salary of $31,995, which is -$3,005 more per year than the average high school graduate salary of $35,000.
-At a 4-year public university cost of $89,820 (including room and board), it would take approximately 0 years of the salary premium to recoup the investment.
-With average financial aid of $10,048 per student per year, the net cost and payback period can be significantly reduced.
+Graduates from colleges in Cordele earn a median starting salary of $31,995, which is $3,005 less per year than the average high school graduate salary of $35,000.
+The modeled starting salary does not create a positive premium over the high-school earnings benchmark, so this market needs extra scrutiny before borrowing.
+With average financial aid of $10,048 per student per year, the net cost can change materially by school and program.

 Other Cities in Georgia